mavolin/corgi/README.md

 ## About

-Corgi is an HTML and XML template language for Go, inspired by pug (hence the name).
+Corgi is an HTML template language for Go, inspired by pug (hence the name).
 Just like pug, corgi also uses code generation to generate its templates.

 ## Main Features

 * 👀 Highly readable syntax, not just replacing placeholders
 * 👪 Support for inheritance
-* ➕ Mixins—functions (with parameters) that render repeated pieces of corgi
+* ➕ Mixins—functions that render repeated pieces of corgi
-* 🗄 Import mixins from other files
+* 🗄 Import mixins from other files, just like you would import Go packages
 * 🖇 Split large templates into multiple files
 * ✨ Import any Go package and use its constants, variables, types, and functions—no need for `FuncMap`s or the like
 * 🤏 Generates minified HTML (and through the use of filters also minified CSS and JS)
-* 🔒 Automatically escapes HTML/XML, and in HTML mode also interpolated CSS and JS
+* 🔒 Automatically escapes interpolated HTML, CSS and JS

-## Examples
+## Example

 First impressions matter, so here is an example of a simple template: